saintedlama/passport-local-mongoose/README.md

 });
 ```

-When plugging in Passport-Local Mongoose we set `usernameUnique` to avoid creating a unique mongodb index on field `username`.
+When plugging in Passport-Local Mongoose, we set `usernameUnique` to avoid creating a unique mongodb index on field `username`.
 To avoid
-non active users to be queried by mongodb we can specify the option `findByUsername` that allows us to restrict a query.
+non active users being queried by mongodb, we can specify the option `findByUsername` that allows us to restrict a query.
 In our case
 we want to restrict the query to only query users with field `active` set to `true`.
 The `findByUsername` MUST return a Mongoose query.

 ```javascript